Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Discussions

-Ultimately, implementing either MPC or RL for residential HVAC would require bringing per-home deployment costs close to zero.
-Even one engineer-day of on-boarding effort at typical US labor and overhead rates could cost more than \$1,000.
+Ultimately, implementing either MPC or RL for residential HVAC at scale would require bringing per-home deployment costs close to zero.
+Even one engineer-day of on-boarding effort at typical United States labor and overhead rates could cost more than \$1,000.
 This is equivalent to several years of energy cost savings from MPC or RL in a typical home.
 Driving the recurring labor costs close to zero will require a coordinated research effort across several communities.
 As the control theory community is already moving towards more scalable MPC implementations \cite{drgovna2020all, chinde2022data,drgovna2022differentiable} designed to reduce this labor cost, future experimental studies are needed to test these emerging methods in the field.
-Transparently reporting on their practical limitations will create a crucial feedback loop for iterative improvement.
+Transparently reporting on their practical limitations should create a feedback loop for iterative improvement.
 Concurrently, the software engineering community can address data access hurdles by applying practices like informational requirements and semantics to standardize the data streams and metadata required by these controllers \cite{prakash2024ontologies}.
-Finally, the RL community must continue to improve the safety and sample efficiency of agents for real-world deployment, with a critical focus on developing algorithms that do not depend on high-fidelity simulators for training.
-Together, these parallel efforts can reduce the cost of deploying these advanced controllers at scale.
+Finally, the RL community must continue to improve the safety and sample efficiency of agents for real-world deployment, with a focus on developing algorithms that do not depend on high-fidelity simulators for training.
+Together, these parallel efforts can reduce the cost of deploying advanced residential HVAC controllers at scale.